OpenNews/srccon-2023/attendees.md

 ## Lodging

-The conference rate at this year's conference hotel has sold out!
-You can still book at the regular rate at the **[Graduate Minneapolis](https://www.graduatehotels.com/minneapolis/)**, though, right next to the SRCCON venue and connected by a tunnel in case of bad weather.
+There are a very few rooms left at the conference rate at our conference hotel, [the Graduate Minneapolis](https://www.graduatehotels.com/minneapolis/), located right next to our venue.
+You can reserve one through our [dedicated booking link](https://www.graduatehotels.com/minneapolis/#/booking/step-1?group=1700311&arrive=10%2F15%2F2023&depart=10%2F20%2F2023)—once they sell out, you can still book at the regular rate.

 It's also fairly easy to get around Minneapolis via public transit (the light rail Green Line stops about 5-minute walk from McNamara), walking, bikeshare, or rideshare.
 Here are some other hotels not far from the [conference venue](https://maps.app.goo.gl/Di78fdxszyKgr9qw9):